GrantMeStrength/PicoArm/gettingstarted.md

 make -j4
 ```

-I have no idea what '-j4' does, but at the end of this it says
+I have no idea what '-j4' does, but at the end of this it says:

 ```
 [100%] Built target blink
 ```

-so I am prepared to believe it.
+..so I am prepared to believe it works.
 The file ```blink.uf``` is the important one: we can drag it directly into the Pico.
 The Pico's trick of appearing as a USB device means that you can just drag-and-drop the .uf file and the Pico will unmount itself, and reboot - launching the program once it restarts.
-It's very cool, and that's exactly what happened.
+It's very cool, and that's exactly what happened when I did it.

-To simulate what I see, switch your gaze from one image to the other:
+To simulate what I see, switch your gaze from one image to the other repeatedly:

 ![](blink1.jpg) ![](blink2.jpg)

-BLINK looks like this:
+The source code for BLINK looks like this:

 ```
 #include "pico/stdlib.h"